kevmcgowan/password-generator/README.md

 ![password generator demo](/assets/PG_01.png)
 ## Enter the length of the password required, from 10 - 64 characters.
 ![Select the length of the password required, from 10 - 64 characters](/assets/PG_02.png)
-## Click OK if you want Special characters in your password otherwise click cancel.
+## Click OK if you want SPECIAL characters in your password otherwise click cancel.
 ![Select OK if you want Special characters in your password othwise click cancel](/assets/PG_03.png)
 ## Click OK if you want NUMERIC characters in your password otherwise click cancel.
 ![Select OK if you want numeric characters in your password othwise click cancel](/assets/PG_04.png)